When you think of a split screen video, a lot of things can come to mind.

 Select Crop.
 Remove any unwanted parts of the frame by dragging the edge.

-Toggle the edges of the frame to resize, or click and drag to move.
+To resize or move the video frame, select the Edit icon and toggle the edges of the frame to resize, or click and drag to move.

 Step 3: Edit audio

 Your desired outcome will determine whether or not this step is necessary.
 For this example, I only want to use the audio from one of the videos, so I’ll delete it from the other two clips.

-To remove audio from a clip in Camtasia, right-click on the media, and select Separate Audio and Video.
+To remove audio from a clip in Camtasia, right-click on the media and select Separate Audio and Video.

-Then, select the track with the audio, right-click and choose Delete.
+Then, select the track with the audio, right-click, and choose Delete.